earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * ⎯⎯⎯. _Being and Time_.
 Translated by John Macquarrie and Edward Robinson.
 San Fransisco: Harper, 1962.

 * ⎯⎯⎯.
 “The Origin of the Work of Art.”
 Translated by Albert Hofstadter.
-In David Krell, ed., _Basic Writings: From_ Being and Time _(1927) to_ The Task of Thinking _(1964)_, Second edition, 143--212.
+In _Basic Writings: From_ Being and Time _(1927) to_ The Task of Thinking _(1964)_, Second edition, edited by David Krell, 143--212.
 San Francisco: HarperSanFrancisco, 1993.

 * Hegel, G. W. F. _Lectures on the Philosophy of World History_.
 Translated by H. B. Nisbet.
 Cambridge University Press, 1975.